scallybrian/OpenFromTableauServer/README.md

 ## Important

-If your Tableau Server environment uses SAML/SSO authentication, you can perform the workaround described in this video by Jonathan MacDonald to enable use of this tool: https://youtu.be/woNVLSPxWzI
+If your Tableau Server environment uses SAML/SSO authentication, you can perform the workaround described in this video by Jonathan MacDonald to enable the use of this tool: https://youtu.be/woNVLSPxWzI

 ## Interface configuration: